SumoLogic/sumologic-solution-templates/aws-observability-terraform/test/README.md

 ### Limitations
 While running multiple test cases if any of the test cases failed then you need to do manual cleanup of the resources created.
 Alternatively you can go to folder aws-observability-terraform/examples/appmodule and run terraform destroy here manually to cleanup resources created.
 ### How to Update Test Suite
-Codebase for App Module test cases is present at : aws-observability-terraform/test/appmodule
+Codebase for App Module test cases is present at : ```aws-observability-terraform/test/appmodule```
-1. If any resource is added / removed from the solution 1.1 Modify the function validateSumoLogicResources at validateSumo.go 1.2 Add / Remove the respective validation
+1. If any resource is added / removed from the solution
+   - Modify the function validateSumoLogicResources at ```validateSumo.go```
+   - Add / Remove the respective validation
-2. If New Sumo entity is added to AWSO Solution Currently we have validations for following entities, If apart from them any new entity is added please add its validation on similar lines at validateSumo.go.
+2. If New Sumo entity is added to AWSO Solution Currently we have validations for following entities, If apart from them any new entity is added please add its validation on similar lines at ```validateSumo.go.```
-2.1 validateSumoLogicAppsFolder
+   - validateSumoLogicAppsFolder
-2.2 validateSumoLogicFER
+   - validateSumoLogicFER
-2.3 validateSumoLogicField
+   - validateSumoLogicField
-2.4 validateSumoLogicMetricRule
+   - validateSumoLogicMetricRule
-2.5 validateSumoLogicMonitorsFolder
+   - validateSumoLogicMonitorsFolder
-2.6 validateSumoLogicHierarchy
+   - validateSumoLogicHierarchy

 ## Source Module
 ### How to run Test automation
 1. Clone git repository
 2. Set variables at following 2 files
-2.1 aws-observability-terraform/examples/sourcemodule/testSource/main.auto.tfvars
+   - aws-observability-terraform/examples/sourcemodule/testSource/main.auto.tfvars
-2.2 aws-observability-terraform/examples/sourcemodule/overrideSources/main.auto.tfvars
+   - aws-observability-terraform/examples/sourcemodule/overrideSources/main.auto.tfvars
-3. Provide Existing collectorID and S3 bucket at function TestSourceModule4 at 3.1 aws-observability-terraform/test/sourcemodule/source_test.go
+3. Provide Existing collectorID and S3 bucket at function TestSourceModule4 at
+   - aws-observability-terraform/test/sourcemodule/source_test.go
 4. Go to folder aws-observability-terraform and run following command to execute all Test functions, with function name pattern as Test*
 ```go test -v -timeout 50m ./test/sourcemodule```
 5. Go test command runs all functions starting with name Test*.
 So if you want to run a particular test case according to your use case, comment the rest of the Testing functions.
 It’ll take less time to run than running all test cases.